 About LifeStyle Solar-Powered Homes

 LifeStyle solar-powered homes represent the cutting-edge clean-energy homes we’re building today.
 Taking LifeStyle SunSmart℠ homes to a whole new level, LifeStyle solar-powered homes are equipped with photovoltaic (PV) technology that captures free sunlight and converts it into free electricity.
-So much electricity, in fact, that oftentimes your energy bills will be significantly slashed, if not eliminated altogether.
+So much electricity, in fact, that oftentimes your energy bills will be significantly slashed.

 Feel free to browse many of the LifeStyle solar-powered homes we’ve built in our gallery of solar-powered homes.